smithy-lang/smithy-rs/design/src/rfcs/rfc0012_independent_crate_versioning.md

 Phase 2: Stability and 1.x
 --------------------------

-When stabilizing to 1.x, the version process will stay the same, but with the introduction of the greater than zero major version number, the minor version bumps caused by version bumping runtime crates, updating models, or changing the code generator will be candidate for automatic upgrade per semver.
+When stabilizing to 1.x, the version process will stay the same, but the minor version bumps caused by version bumping runtime crates, updating models, or changing the code generator will be candidate for automatic upgrade per semver.
 At that point, no further API breaking changes can be made without a major version bump.

 - [aws-sdk-rust]: https://github.com/awslabs/aws-sdk-rust
 - [rust-semverver]: https://github.com/rust-lang/rust-semverver